Identify Font from Image: Free Online Font Identifier Tool

 Website screenshots work well because screen rendering produces clean, high-contrast text.
 Take the screenshot at native display resolution.
 For Mac users, Retina screenshots are particularly sharp.
 Crop the heading or UI text and upload.
 If you can access the webpage directly, browser developer tools will show the CSS font-family value without needing an identifier at all.
 For flat screenshots where you can’t inspect code, the upload method is the right path.

-Print fonts photograph well under even lighting.
-Avoid photographing under tungsten light, which creates a warm color cast that lowers contrast between text and background.
-If the poster has a busy background image behind the text, increase image contrast before uploading or crop only the area where the letters have a clean background.
+Print fonts usually produce excellent results when you identify font from image because the text is often clear and high contrast.
+Photograph printed material under even lighting and avoid tungsten light, which creates a warm color cast that reduces contrast between the text and background.
+If the poster has a busy background, increase the image contrast or crop only the area where the letters appear against a clean background.

 Packaging photography introduces perspective distortion.
 Hold your phone or camera directly in front of the label, perpendicular to the surface, and crop the flattest, clearest section of text.
 Curved labels on bottles are particularly difficult.
 Try photographing from the side where the curvature is least pronounced.